grAyDHD/G_ENGINE/Library/demos/18_m3CharacterAnimator/Design.md

 Dialouge on A when facing NPC
 //layout of major steps, with checklists of substeps Step 1:
-    Start with background and npc for simplicity due to lack of input.
+    Start with background and npc for simplicity
 [x] draw background
 [x] adapt sprite frame function to handle 32 bit sprites [x] draw NPC